 CRA is a leading global consulting firm that offers economic, financial and strategic expertise to major law firms, corporations, accounting firms and governments around the world.

 CRA International, Inc. is the ultimate parent company and is headquartered in Boston, USA.
-We also have offices in the UK, the Netherlands, Belgium, Switzerland, Germany, France and Australia, however we provide our services across the world.
+We also have offices in Canada, the United Kingdom, the Netherlands, Belgium, Switzerland, Germany, France, Brazil and Australia, however we provide our services across the world.

 We are dedicated to maintaining a fair and ethical workplace for all our staff.
 We prohibit the use of all forms of forced labour and any form of human trafficking.